 With BMC Helix Discovery, you can eliminate cloud asset sprawl, understand how vulnerabilities affect applications and infrastructure, and gain the deepest insight into your environment and assets.
 And with the combination of flexibility, every-direction visibility, and multiple entry points, BMC Helix Discovery is the only truly effective way to map the diverse and complex applications and services that organizations need to be successful.

 Application monitoring is a critical capability for every digital business; comprehensive service mapping and discovery helps organizations to reduce errors that impact customer experience, align effort with business impact, and make informed strategic decisions about the IT environment.
 But most discovery solutions fail to deliver on promises of holistic visibility, relying on a rigid, top-down approach that is difficult to work with and leaves unacceptable gaps in application maps.

-BMC Discovery for Multi-Cloud is designed to be highly scalable, flexible, fast, and easy to use, with a start-anywhere approach that provides a simple, reliable way to access critical information in real-time.
+BMC Helix Discovery is designed to be highly scalable, flexible, fast, and easy to use, with a start-anywhere approach that provides a simple, reliable way to access critical information in real-time.
 Regardless of how many business services need to be mapped, their complexity, or how frequently they change, the unique approach of BMC to application monitoring is designed to help organizations of all types and sizes to prioritize issues and problem resolution based on business needs, avoid configuration errors, and proceed confidently with multi-cloud transformation initiatives.